teawaterwire/le-test/README.md

 ### Qu'est-ce que c'est ?
 This is the coding test I've been using for almost a year now.
 I'm updating it,
-so I thought it could be interesting to share it with the World™.
+so I thought it would be interesting to share it with the World™.
 We all know about the technical tests at big tech companies.
-But I guess it could also be interesting to see how it works for small startups.
+But, it's interesting to know how small startups approach it.

-This has been my first experience as a Lead Front (and as a hiring manager) hence I'm not pretending here to have created the best test ever.
-But at least
+This has been my first experience as a Lead Front End dev _(and hiring manager)_, so I'm not pretending to have created the best test ever.
-Le Test is drawn from my experience being interviewed at 10+ companies (big and small) in the past.
+But, Le Test is drawn from my experience of being both sides of the interviewing desk, having had interviews at >10 companies _(big and small)_.

 Establishing this extra step in the hiring process was controversial in the beginning for all the usual reasons:
 - Good candidates can fail tests
 - Bad candidates can pass tests
 - blablabla

-Instead of debating for 3 months, we tried it and we've been quite happy with it so far.
+Without the red tape of larger businesses, we simply tried it, and we've been quite happy with it so far.

-I think it's important to have your *own* test and not get one from THE internets because the process of writing it helps you think about what you really want from candidates.
+I think it's important to have your *own* test and not get one from THE internets because the process of writing it helps you think about what you really want in a candidate.

-Without further ado, [click here](https://github.com/teawaterwire/le-test/blob/master/le-test.md) if you want to challenge yourself, [here](https://github.com/teawaterwire/le-test/blob/master/le-test-solution.md) if you're a cheater or [here](https://github.com/teawaterwire/le-test/blob/master/le-test-debrief.md) if you've got too much time on your hands!
+Without further ado, you can [challenge yourself at the test](https://github.com/teawaterwire/le-test/blob/master/le-test.md), or cheat and [look at the answers](https://github.com/teawaterwire/le-test/blob/master/le-test-solution.md), or [read the debrief](https://github.com/teawaterwire/le-test/blob/master/le-test-debrief.md) if you've got too much time on your hands!

 ### Some bullet points for people who don't like prose